google/docsy/userguide/content/en/docs/adding-content/search.md

 * [Algolia DocSearch](#configure-algolia-docsearch), which uses Algolia's indexing and search mechanism, and provides an organized dropdown of search results when your readers use the search box.
 Algolia DocSearch is free for public documentation sites.
 * [Local search with Lunr](#configure-local-search-with-lunr), which uses Javascript to index and search your site without the need to connect to external services.
 This option doesn't require your site to be public.

-If you enable any of these search options in your `config.toml`, a search box displays in the right of your top navigation bar.
+If you enable any of these search options in your project [configuration file], a search box displays in the right of your top navigation bar.
 By default a search box also displays at the top of the section menu in the left navigation pane, which you can disable if you prefer, or if you're using a search option that only works with the top search box.

-Be aware that if you accidentally enable more than one search option in your `config.toml` you may get unexpected results (for example, if you have added the `.js` for Algolia DocSearch, you'll get Algolia results if you enable GCSE search but forget to disable Algolia search).
+Be aware that if you accidentally enable more than one search option in your project [configuration file], you may get unexpected results (for example, if you have added the `.js` for Algolia DocSearch, you'll get Algolia results if you enable GCSE search but forget to disable Algolia search).

 ## Disabling the sidebar search box